v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 AI tools change their local formats quickly.
 DataMoat's raw-first path keeps an encrypted copy of the source record before transforming it into a searchable session, which reduces the risk of losing context when a parser gets better later.

-local source record SHA-256 content stamp AES-256-GCM vault line searchable local view
+local source record SHA-256 content stamp AES-256-GCM memory archive line searchable local view

 Protection model

-A local vault should make each boundary visible: what gets read from source files, what is written encrypted, what requires human unlock, and what never leaves the computer.
+A local memory archive should make each boundary visible: what gets read from supported source files, what is written encrypted, what requires human unlock, and what DataMoat never receives.
+The goal is to move already-present records into a user-controlled encrypted memory archive instead of leaving them scattered, readable, or dependent on opaque memory plugins.

 01